Fulgur0/Q/README.md

+# Q is a programming language consisting of Q and q.

 `[]` - Everything between these brackets is considered a comment and will be ignored by the interperter

 `q` - Push character to stack